alexterliuk/data-gen/README.md

   - minLength - `number`
   - maxLength - `number`
-  - capitalizeFirstLetter - `boolean`
+  - capitalizeFirstLetter - `boolean` (true by default)
   - capitalizeAllLetters - `boolean`
   - collection - `array<strings>` (make text from given texts; if present, no other prop of text-specs is checked, because they aren't needed)

 **makeRandomText**

   - ...<*text-specs*>
-  - startFromBeginning - `boolean` (slice from start of text sample)
+  - startFromBeginning - `boolean` (slice from start of text sample, false by default)

 This function has a built-in dummy text sample from which random parts are being sliced to compose a new text within specified min/maxLength.
 If collection is provided, built-in text sample is ignored and a new text is created from randomly picked strings inside the collection.